Mrpye/go-action-workflow/README.md

 ---
 ## inbuilt actions
-go-workflow comes with some basic actions mainly around handling the flow. each parameter is separated with **;**.
+go-action-workflow comes with some basic actions mainly around handling the flow. each parameter is separated with **;**.
 You can also use end or goto in the Fail field of the action

 |   action        |params| Description  |
 |-----------------|-------|-------|